kandekore/js-terms/README.md

 - **Bootstrap & React-Bootstrap**: Front-end frameworks for developing responsive and mobile-first websites.
 - **Helmet**: A React component that manages all of your changes to the document head.

+## Deployed Application

+This application is deployed on Heroku, you can view the live application here [https://jsconcepts-619c289c467a.herokuapp.com/](https://jsconcepts-619c289c467a.herokuapp.com/)
 ## Installation

 ### Prerequisites